 - PMI Intellectual Property Guidelines.

 Mosaic's course leaders are experienced Program and/or Project Managers who are PMP Credential holders, we actively maintain our subject matter knowledge and teaching skills (see Instructor Development Policy below).
-We have successfully guided many organisations worldwide, through the implementation of methodology and the cultural change, whilst facilitating the structured examination preparation required to steer candidates to successful outcomes in PMI's examinations.
+We have successfully guided many organizations worldwide, through the implementation of methodology and the cultural change, whilst facilitating the structured examination preparation required to steer candidates to successful outcomes in PMI's examinations.

 The way we apply the Kirkpatrick model in our training delivery is set out in the table below: